 Which foods trigger irritable bowel syndrome?

-If you struggle with irritable bowel syndrome, you’ll probably understand the frustration of enjoying a delicious meal - only to suffer with stomach cramps and bloating later on.
-It can be difficult to know which foods may trigger IBS.
+If you have irritable bowel syndrome (IBS), you’ll probably understand that some foods can trigger your symptoms.
 Although there’s no one-size-fits-all approach to an IBS diet, some foods may be more likely to cause problems than others.

 Irritable bowel syndrome (IBS) is a common condition that affects the digestive system.
 It causes symptoms such as: